 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Last Updated: June 13, 2021

 We hiked out at sunrise and arrived alone to the Wave.
 It had mixed lighting when we got there and since the Wave is a depression, the whole thing doesn’t get lit up until several hours after sunrise.
 This was approximately 2 hours after sunrise:

 It can be a difficult process getting those permits, but once you’re out there, it’s so nice and quiet.
 We sat patiently and enjoyed the peaceful views and our balanced breakfast.
-On our drive / hiking days, we’ve been drinking Soylent for breakfast and lunch, which was developed by a fellow GT alum!
-If you want to give them a try, they’ve been awesome enough to give 50% off your first order if you use this link.

 The Wave area is actually quite small but Coyote Buttes North has so much more to explore.
 You can go on to see the Second Wave (right) and Third Wave or Sand Cove (left).

 This is Fatali’s Boneyard, which was made popular by a photographer named Michael Fatali.
 He’s also known as the photographer who burned Delicate Arch in Arches National Park.
 Did anyone ever hear what happened?

 We met another photographer who had been here 10 years ago, and he told us how the colors have changed so much over the years.
 We’re so glad we had the chance to see and photograph this place.
 If you’re entering the lottery, we wish you the best of luck and hope you get to see it too!

 Have you tried getting The Wave permit?
 What else is on your bucket list?

 Did you enjoy this post?
 Pin it for later